 I seek to understand how trophic interactions generate diversity across different levels of biological organization, from individual traits and behavior to emergent ecosystem properties.
 My work consists primarily of field experiments in savannas in Kenya and South Africa, but I also use lab animals, museum specimens, micro-CT scans, and molecular tools in my research.

-When megaherbivores like elephants die, their carcasses are a major source of nutrients for the ecosystem.
+When elephants die, their carcasses release nutrients into the ecosystem, creating local biodiversity hotspots that may persist for years.
 I am working with the Megacarcass Ecology Working Group to understand the legacy impacts of elephant carcasses on the savanna in Kruger National Park, South Africa.
-My research asks different types of biotic (e.g., bone-dispersing mammals) and abiotic (e.g., fire and rainfall) factors affect nutrient flow and, consequently, landscape structure.
+My research asks how mammal behavior (e.g., scavengers, herbivores) affects the strength and duration of nutrient flows from carcasses, in turn affecting biodiversity and landscape structure on the savanna.

 Herbivore Diets and Community Structure